the-taproom/build-process/setup-docs/liquid-settings-for-js-css.md

+# Handling Theme Settings in Javascript and CSS Files

 Shopify projects rely on settings which are often referenced by javascript or css for different functionality.
 To use processors like Babel on a project, we can't have liquid tags on the file, but we don't want to lose the flexibility to